11 Creative Ways to Recycle Your Christmas Tree Naturally

 Did you know: According to folklore, it was bad luck to leave the Christmas tree and greenery up past Twelfth Night (January 5)—the eve of Epiphany (January 6)?
 Traditionally, Twelfth Night marked the end of the 12 Days of Christmas

 What do you do with it now that the Christmas season is over?
-Sure, you could just bring it out to the curb or chuck it into a brush pile, but what about trying something new this year?
+Sure, you could just bring the tree out to the curb or chuck it into a brush pile, but what about trying something new this year?

-11 Ways to Reuse or Recycle a Christmas Tree
+11 Eco-Friendly Ways to Reuse or Recycle a Christmas Tree

 Here are some excellent ideas for recycling that tree: